tim-tm/fileman/README.md

 # fileman

-### This project by far not production ready and for now only made for educational purposes.
+### This project is by far not production ready and for now only made for educational purposes.
 ### Windows is not supported for now.

 fileman is a really simple filemanager, inside of the cli.